-DEFINITIONS OF ABUSE AND NEGLECT
+DEFINITIONS OF ABUSE, NEGLECT AND EXPLOITATION

 ABUSE: A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults, or another child or children.

 Safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school.
 All our staff, especially the designated safeguarding lead (or deputy) will be considering the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
+This is known as contextual safeguarding, which means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare. https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding

-https://contextualsafeguarding.org.uk/about/what-is-contextual-safeguarding